Were you recently injured in a car accident in Texas?

 In situations where an auto insurance settlement cannot provide an injured person with full compensation, then that injured victim will often file a car accident lawsuit against the negligent party or parties in order to get financial compensation for losses.

 At the Francis Firm, we are committed to providing professional representation to each of our clients in a wide variety of accident claims.
-If you need assistance seeking compensation, a Texas car accident lawyer at our firm can help.
+If you need assistance seeking compensation, an experienced Texas car accident lawyer at our firm can help.

 In the meantime, we will provide you with detailed information about auto accident laws in Texas and how they could affect your settlement.